mmmccarthy/chivz/data.md

 ### Processed Crash Records

-Each row is a crash report, which may involve a single or multiple persons/vehicles.
+Again, multiple datasets have been merged in different ways.

 - idot_crashes/IDOT\_Crashes\_Chicago\_2009\_2017.rds
+- crash_summaries/Crashes\_2009\_2019\_IDOT\_and\_Chicago.rds
+- crash_summaries/Crashes\_2009\_present\_IDOT\_and\_Chicago.rds

+Each row is a record from the `crashes` table of the crash dataset.
+Each crash record which may involve a single or multiple persons/vehicles.
+All columns have been aligned/renamed to match the way data is stored in the Chicago Data Portal.